NVIDIA Self-Hosted Server Overview#

 cat results/*

-Step 5: Testing container
+Step 5: Testing Container#

-curl --location 'http://<SERVER_IP>:<SERVER:PORT>/cuopt/routes' \
+curl --location 'http://<SERVER_IP>:<SERVER:PORT>/cuopt/request' \

 --header 'Content-Type: application/json' \